 Employees have an obligation to conduct business within guidelines that prohibit actual or potential conflicts of interest.
-An actual or potential conflict of interest occurs when an employee is in a position to influence a decision that may result in a personal gain for that employee or for a relative as a result of the organization's business dealings.
+An actual or potential conflict of interest occurs when an employee can influence a decision that may result in a personal gain for that employee or for a relative because of the organization's business dealings.